 My point here is since the former is a well-coded plugin, any developer following best practices will be able to extend its functionality by leveraging actions and filters.
-When Gravity Forms will release an update, the custom functionality will be still in place because your custom plugin is built on actions and filters.
+When Gravity Forms releases an update, the custom functionality will be still in place because your custom plugin is built on actions and filters.

 Even with updating plugins, though, there’s a catch.